-For a regular group sit, we’ve created a Tuesday evening drop in meditation session from 7:30-8:30pm for all levels of practitioners.
-This will include a 30 minute sit, long enough a time to settle the mind and build our focusing chops.
+For a regular group sit, we’ve created a Tuesday evening drop-in meditation session from 7:30-8:30pm for all levels of practitioners.
+This will include several sits of varying lengths, long enough to settle the mind and build our focusing chops.
 There is great value in sitting with community, where we can support each other in our practice.

 See the drop-in class schedule…

 We launched a new two-hour workshop that provides an introduction to meditation for those new to it.
 Participants will get some theory as well as an opportunity to “sit”.
 It is an easy way to introduce meditation into your practice and life.

 Pat and Michael lead Meditation 101.
 This progressive four-week program is a way to cultivate a regular meditation practice.
 It is accessible by all, beginner to seasoned practitioner.
 Participants meet weekly and receive guided meditations throughout the week via email.

 Meditation 201 class